x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/automatically-answer-and-route-calls/enable-a-customized-business-hours-greeting.md

 4. After you've located the file, click **Open**, and then click **Save**.

-### Use the Shell to enable a customized business hours greeting
+### Use Exchange Online PowerShell to enable a customized business hours greeting

 This example enables the business hours greeting that uses a customized greeting named `GreetingFile.wav` for the UM auto attendant `MyUMAutoAttendant`.

 ```
 Set-UMAutoAttendant -Identity MyUMAutoAttendant -BusinessHoursWelcomeGreetingEnabled $true -BusinessHoursWelcomeGreetingFilename GreetingFile.wav
 ```

 This example configures a UM auto attendant named `MyUMAutoAttendant` to have business hours configured to be 10:45 to 13:15 (Sunday), 09:00 to 17:00 (Monday), and 09:00 to 16:30 (Saturday) and holiday times and their associated greetings configured to be " `New Year`" on January 2, 2013, and " `Building Closed for Construction`" from April 24, 2013 through April 28, 2013.

 ```
 Set-UMAutoAttendant -Identity MyUMAutoAttendant -BusinessHoursSchedule 0.10:45-0.13:15,1.09:00-1.17:00,6.09:00-6.16:30 -HolidaySchedule "New Year,newyrgrt.wav,1/2/2013","Building Closed for Construction,construction.wav,4/24/2013,4/28/2013"
 ```

 This example configures a UM auto attendant named `MyAutoAttendant` and enables business hours key mappings so that when callers press 1, they're forwarded to another UM auto attendant named `SalesAutoAttendant`.
 When they press 2, they're forwarded to extension number 12345 for `Support`, and when they press 3, they're sent to another auto attendant that plays an audio file.

 ```
 Set-UMAutoAttendant -Identity MyAutoAttendant - BusinessHoursKeyMappingEnabled $true -BusinessHoursKeyMapping "1,Sales,,SalesAutoAttendant","2,Support,12345","3,Directions,,,directions.wav"